 Alabama’s Department of Transportation reports that there were more than 9,000 vehicle crashes involving trucks in 2015, the most recent year that data is available at this time.
 This is the highest number of truck-involved crashes in nearly a decade.

 When these accidents happen, they are nearly always preventable.
+Consulting a truck wreck lawyer in Mobile, AL is the first step to knowing your rights.
 Unfortunately, due to their size and weight, semi-trucks tower over other passenger vehicles and are at a distinct disadvantage.
 While many people believe that these truck drivers have a bird’s eye view of everything happening on the road, this isn’t the case.
 The truth is that commercial trucks have limited visibility.
 Specifically, they have several blind spots that are referred to as “no zones.”

 The term “no zone” comes from the Federal Motor Carrier Administration (FMCSA), which has identified large areas around a commercial truck where the truck’s driver is unable to see passenger vehicles clearly, if at all.
 These are areas of limited visibility and where a truck crash is most likely to happen.
 There are four “no zone” areas around a truck.

 The Front No Zone – Consult our Mobile, AL Truck Wreck Attorneys

 Large commercial trucks can often move slow, which is frustrating for other drivers on the road.
 If you’ve ever been stuck behind a semi-truck for miles, you probably understand the temptation to swerve around them at the first opportunity.

 This is a dangerous maneuver because there is a front blind spot with tractor-trailers that can extend as far as 20 feet beyond the truck’s cab.
 A Semi truck driver generally can’t see a vehicle in this zone, which can be deadly if a sudden stop becomes necessary.